ghofarsidik/BE-blanja/README.md

         main.exe
 ```

+### ERD

+To view the Entity Relationship Diagram you can visit the following link [ERD Blanja Innovation](https://drawsql.app/teams/dimas-team-8/diagrams/blanja-kelompok-1)

 ### Documentation

 Access the API documentation for the **Blanja** project.
 Use this documentation to test endpoints and understand the structure and functionality of the available APIs in this project.